lenonk/ssn_track/README.md

     bgh_config_t config;
     bgh_init_config(&config);

-Configuration options are as follows:

     // Seconds between refresh periods.
-0 to disable refreshes (and thereby
+0 to disable refreshes and therefore
-    //  timeouts)
-    config.refresh_period = 120;
+    // also timeouts.
+Refreshes are necessary to properly clean up the table. config.refresh_period = 120;
-    // Seconds to wait for active sessions to transition.
-Anything left in the
+    // Seconds to wait during the refresh period for active sessions to
-    // old hash after this timeout will be removed config.timeout = 30;
+    // transition.
+Anything left in the old hash after this timeout will be removed config.timeout = 30;
     // Initial number of rows.
 Should be prime config.initial_rows = 100003;